dobrevg/webrsnapshot/README.md

 ## Bug tracker
 ============

 Have a bug or a feature request?
 Please read first the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
 Before opening any issue, please search for existing issues.
-[Open a new issue](https://github.com/dobrevg/webrsnapshot/issues).
+Open a new issue [here](https://github.com/dobrevg/webrsnapshot/issues).

 ## Copyright and license